Prospects for cosmological constraints using gravitational wave memory: Introduction

 where, $h_{+},\, h_{\times}$ is the plus and cross mode of the GW.
 This effect manifests as a permanent change in separation (displacement memory), or change in relative velocity (velocity memory), between free test masses \cite{1974-Zeldovich-JETP,1991-Christodoulou-PRL,1987-ThorneBraginskii-Nature,2010-Favata-CQG,2009-Favata-ApJL,2017-Zhang.etal-PRD}.
-This effect has been extensively studied in asymptotically flat (AF) spacetimes owing to its relation to Bondi-Metzner-Sachs (BMS) symmetries~\cite{2014-Strominger-Zhibeodov-JHEP,Flanagan:2015}.
-Comprising of the low-frequency component of the emitted GWs, gravitational memory is determined by solving the sourced Einstein's field equations~\cite{Flanagan:2015, Nichols:2017, Mitman:2020,Strominger_lectures:2017,Compere:2018,Thorne:1992, Wiseman:1991,Jenkins:2021, Mukhopadhyay:2021, 2022-Jokela.Sarkkinen-PRD,Shore:2018,Siddhant:2020,Chakraborty:2021,Heisenberg_memory:2023}.
+This effect has been extensively studied in asymptotically flat (AF) spacetimes owing to its relation to Bondi-Metzner-Sachs (BMS) symmetries~\cite{2014-Strominger.Zhiboedov-JHEP,Flanagan:2015,Bhattacharjee:2019jaf}.
+Comprising of the low-frequency component of the emitted GWs, gravitational memory is determined by solving the sourced Einstein's field equations~\cite{Flanagan:2015, Nichols:2017, Mitman:2020,Strominger_lectures:2017,Compere:2018,Thorne:1992, Wiseman:1991,Jenkins:2021, Mukhopadhyay:2021, 2022-Jokela.Sarkkinen-PRD,Shore:2018,Siddhant:2020,Chakraborty:2021,Heisenberg_memory:2023,Donnay:2018,Boersma:2020,Zhang:2017,Zhang:2018,Hait:2022,Bhattacharya:2023-SN}.
 While BMS symmetries and memory in AF spacetimes provide important insights into infrared physics, they can not be directly applied to cosmological settings, as one needs to take into account the background curvature.
 Previous studies on memory employing perturbative approaches have shown the enhancement attributable to the redshift factor~\cite{Tolish_Wald_cosmology:2016, Bieri_cosmology:2017} along with the presence of tail terms \cite{Chu:2016, Kehagias:2016,2022-Jokela.Sarkkinen-PRD}.

-This leads us to the following questions: Is there a unified treatment of GW memory for a class of spacetimes?
-Can such an analysis help us understand curvature effects on memory?
-If yes, what are the observational consequences?
-Interestingly, in Ref.~\cite{2023-Jana.Shanki-PRD} the authors obtained a master equation for electromagnetic memory in an arbitrary spacetime, including Kerr.
-Since gravity is non-linear, extending the analysis to general relativity is difficult.
-However, as we show in this work, it is possible to obtain a \emph{master equation} for GW memory for a class of geometries, referred to as Locally Rotationally Symmetric of type II (LRS-II) spacetimes~\cite{1996-vanElst.Ellis-CQG}.
+This leads to the following questions: Is there a unified treatment of GW memory for a class of spacetimes?
+What role does curvature play?
+Can the cumulative effect of the successive GWs generated in the cosmological space-times lead to observable signatures?
+Interestingly, in Ref.~\cite{2023-Jana.Shanki-PRD} the authors obtained a master equation for electromagnetic (EM) memory in generic spacetimes, including Kerr.
+Since gravity is non-linear, extending the analysis to general relativity is not straightforward.
+However, as we show in this work, it is possible to obtain a \emph{master equation} (ME) for GW memory for Locally Rotationally Symmetric (LRS) of type II spacetimes~\cite{1996-vanElst.Ellis-CQG}.